 Although the upfront investment is significant, it makes sense in the long run to sort recyclables locally, Ukena said, because the current model of transferring materials from Ann Arbor to Cincinnati is a "very expensive situation."
 RAA proposed to the city that the nonprofit would continue transloading material to a different MRF about 40 miles away, outside of Detroit, for approximately a year during construction.

 Ann Arbor's situation bears similarities to what recently occurred in Santa Fe, New Mexico.
-This spring, Santa Fe's local waste management agency entered a contract with a new operator to re-open the municipal MRF that idled in 2015.
+Santa Fe's local waste management agency recently entered a contract with a new operator to re-open the municipal MRF that idled in 2015.
 The city recognized that shipping curbside recyclables 65 miles away to Albuquerque for sorting had grown expensive under modern conditions.
 As is the case in Santa Fe, re-opening Ann Arbor's MRF also will create local jobs.
 RAA anticipates hiring nearly two dozen full-time union workers with benefits.

 Once the MRF becomes operational, RAA will start by collecting the same materials accepted under the current curbside program.
 But upgrades and modern sorting technology hold the potential for expanding the stream in the future, Ukena said.
 However, that would entail RAA locating adequate workarounds to compensate for Ann Arbor's smaller facility.
 The site will also be designed with the intent to potentially add robotics in the future.